Den999/GameStateMachine/README.md

 - Extendable (supports classes instead of enums)
 - Useful (you needn`t to usubsrcibe, it will happen automatically)
 - You can set up next supported states for any specific state
-- No signletons and static classes!
+- No singletons and static classes!

 Use sample:
 ```csharp